togethercca/togethercca.github.io/_pages/ccaCoreDataserviceApi.md

 - `type`: currently all clients are considered `public` clients.
 - `id`: the `client_id` part of the clients credentials.
 - `secret`: the `client_secret` part of the clients credentials.

+Currently the token endpoint issues JWTs.
+To create the JWT parameters pointing to the CCAOnline Instance must be configured.
+Add a `<jwt>` element to the `<CCAOnlineSettings>` with the following properties:

+- `audience`: URL of the CCAOnline Instance
+- `issuer`: URL of the CCAOnline Instance

+Note: Core dataservice api is part of CCAOnline.
+CCAOnline issues and consumes the token, therefore both is set to the CCAOnline Instance URL.

 ~~~XML
 <?xml version="1.0"?>